18.1 – All hail the king of Forex

 By the way, here is a quick trivia for you – according to BIS survey, about 88% of the International Forex trades happen with USD on one side of which, 50% of the trades are on EUR USD, GBP USD, and USD JPY.
 So this should give you a sense of how massive these contracts are.

-Anyway, let us brush through some basis before we proceed.
+Anyway, let us brush through some basics before we proceed.

 When you see a currency pair – say EUR/USD, the first currency is called the Base Currency and the 2nd is called the Quote Currency, and the currency pair is always quoted in the quote currency.